 The most modern use of the house was as the business operation of the Terry-Lou Zoo on the 6-acre property from the 1970s through 1996.
 The Fanwood-Scotch Plains Rotary Club committed to the restoration of the Historic Frazee House in 2004.
 The Rotary Club, along with the Township of Scotch Plains, hopes to turn the house and adjoining acres into a resource for the community, further distinguishing New Jersey as a key site in the American Revolution.

 Listed on the National and State Registers of Historic Places Operated by the Fanwood-Scotch Plains Rotary Frazee House Inc.

-For Hours: Frazeehouse.org.
-Closed for renovations.
+For hours: frazeehouse.org.
+Structure is closed for renovations.